 In 2013, the A&M men claimed their fourth NCAA Championship while the Aggie women placed second.

 Twice the Aggie men have placed second the NCAA Indoor (2010 & 2011) while the A&M women have finished fifth three times indoors (2010, 2011 & 2012) after placing second at the NCAA Indoor in 2009.

 With seven NCAA Championships in his time at Aggieland, Henry's total number of national titles has reached 34 on the Division I level.
 In addition, Henry also claimed a pair of national titles on the NJCAA level while coaching at Blinn College in Brenham.

 While Henry is currently third among all-time national team titles as a NCAA head coach. he has achieved the most championships for indoor and outdoor track and field national titles.
 The all-time list is topped by Kenyon College's Jim Steen, who has 50 NCAA titles in Division III swimming and diving, while Arkansas' John McDonnell collected 40 NCAA titles between cross country (11) and track (29).

-In addition to winning six national team titles over a three-year span with the Aggie program, the A&M men won its first ever Big 12 Indoor championship in 2011, which marked the first conference indoor title for A&M since a Southwest Conference title in 1980.
+In addition to winning seven national team titles over a five-year span with the Aggie program, the A&M men won its first ever Big 12 Indoor championship in 2011, which marked the first conference indoor title for A&M since a Southwest Conference title in 1980.
 Then the Aggie men set a conference record of 175 points to win the 2011 Big 12 Outdoor championship as A&M claimed its first Big 12 Outdoor title since 2001.